RAG & Memory

 Procedural Learned behaviors and rules "When user says 'report', generate PDF"

-Memory context:
+Memory Helpers

 Memory Lifecycle